viamrobotics/docs/docs/services/motion.md

 linkTitle: "Motion"
 weight: 40
 type: "docs"
-description: "Explanation of the motion service, its configuration, and its functionality."
+description: "Explanation of the Motion Service, its configuration, and its functionality."
 tags: ["motion", "motion planning", "services"]
 # SME: Peter Lo Verso
 ---